oppiliappan/statix/readme.md

-## nix-analyzer
+## statix

-`nix-analyzer` intends to be a static analysis tool for the Nix programming language.
+`statix` intends to be a static analysis tool for the Nix programming language.

-For the time-being, `nix-analyzer` works only with ASTs produced by the `rnix-parser` crate and does not evaluate any nix code.
+For the time-being, `statix` works only with ASTs produced by the `rnix-parser` crate and does not evaluate any nix code (imports, attr sets etc.).

 ## Architecture

-`nix-analyzer` has the following components:
+`statix` has the following components:

 - `bin`: the CLI/entrypoint
 - `lib`: library of lints and utilities to define these